Not Racist, But …

 Lyn Morgain is the Chief Executive of cohealth, Victoria’s largest community health organisation.
 Lyn has been an executive leader in public policy, not for profit organisations and government over the past twenty five years, holding community well being, planning, governance and community service portfolios.
 She is a sought after facilitator, chair and speaker and has published numerous journal articles on primary care and the social determinants of health.
 She is passionate about strength based approaches that engender community ownership and control over service design, development and delivery.

 Janine Mohamed is a proud Narrunga Kaurna woman from South Australia.
 Over the past 20 years, she has worked in nursing, management, project management, and workforce and health policy in the Aboriginal and Torres Strait Islander health sector.
 Many of these years have been spent in the Aboriginal Community Controlled Health Sector at state, national and international levels, most recently as the CEO at the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM).
 Internationally, Janine has been a delegate at the UN Permanent Forum on Indigenous Issues on two occasions.
-She is now based in Melbourne where she is the interim CEO of the Lowitja Institute.
+She is now based in Melbourne where she is the CEO of the Lowitja Institute.
 Janine was awarded a 2019 Atlantic Fellows for Social Equity Fellowship.